sh237/LocationTrackingAppEjected/README.md

 # LocationTrackingAppEjected

-"LocationTrackingAppEjected" n application that displays and records daily route information and photos on a map by reading location information
+"LocationTrackingAppEjected" is an application that displays and records daily route information and photos on a map by reading location information

 # DEMO